 Roller sports use human-powered vehicles which require rolling, either by gravity or though various pushing techniques.
-There are three disciplines of Roller Sports offered in The World Games: Artistic Roller Skating, Inline Hockey and Speed Skating.
+There are three disciplines of Roller Sports offered in The World Games: Artistic Skating, Inline Hockey and Speed Skating.

-Artistic Roller Skating is a sport similar to figure skating, except the competitors wear roller skates instead of ice skates.
+Artistic Skating is a sport similar to figure skating, except the competitors wear roller skates instead of ice skates.
 There are two disciplines of Artistic offered — Freestyle and Pairs — both of which incorporate jumps, spins and footwork into a program set to music.

 Inline Hockey is a team sport played on in-line skates, in which players use a hockey stick to shoot a plastic puck into their opponent’s goal to score points.
 It is considered a contact sport, but body checking is prohibited.
 There are five players (including the goalie) from each team on the rink at a time.
 Players skate across the floor trying to gain control of the puck and score a goal against the opposing team.